compass Explore next steps to improve your mental health. Get mental health help

 • Low self-esteem

-If you have a number of these symptoms and think you might have attachment issues, it’s best to reach out to a mental health professional for a diagnosis, as many of these symptoms are shared by other mental health conditions.
+These attachment disorder symptoms in adults are good criteria to check against if you think you may be living with an attachment disorder.
+It’s best to reach out to a mental health professional for a diagnosis, as many of these symptoms are shared by other mental health conditions.
 A mental health expert will be equipped to accurately diagnose you and give you tools to help minimize your symptoms.

 Healing Attachment Disorder in Adults: What Are Helpful Treatments for Attachment Disorders?